The Difference: Zuwaigani vs Beni Zuwaigani crabs

 Habitat

-Zuwaigani lives on the continental shelf of the Japan Sea at the depth of about 200 to 400 meters.
-Meanwhile, Beni Zuwaigani inhabits the deep sea of the Japan Sea at the depth of about 500 to 2500 meters.
+While Zuwaigani lives on the continental shelf of the Japan Sea at a depth of about 200 to 400 meters, Beni Zuwaigani inhabits the deep sea of the Japan Sea at a depth of about 500 to 2500 meters.

 Fishing Season

-Zuwaigani can be caught during autumn to spring, around September to June, while Beni Zuwaigani can be caught in the winter season between November and March.
+Zuwaigani is available from autumn to spring, around September to June, while Beni Zuwaigani is in the winter season between November and March.

 Taste

-Zuwaigani is very meaty, which is the greatest appeal of the crab.
-On the other hand, Beni Zuwaigani is especially characterized by the sweetness of its meat.
+Zuwaigani is very meaty, which is the appeal of the crab.
+On the other hand, the main characteristic of Beni Zuwaigani is the sweetness of its meat.

 Price

-In contrast, Beni Zuwaigani is inexpensive.
-It is said that the crab can be bought at one-fifth to one-tenth the price of Zuwaigani.
+In contrast, Beni Zuwaigani is inexpensive, and you can typically buy it at one-fifth to one-tenth the price of Zuwaigani.